How does exchange studies work?

 SLU Mobility

-The Mobility Team provide information about studies abroad, select and nominate students, scholarships and tuition fees.
+The Mobility Team provides information about studies abroad, selects and nominates exchange students, administers scholarships etc.

 Email to: mobility@slu.se